Home » Ontario Judicial Council » Confidentiality

 The Council operates under an Order to uphold the confidentiality framework intended by the statute that established the complaints process.
 The Order states:

-The Judicial Council has ordered that, subject to an order by the Council, a review panel or a hearing panel, any information or documents relating to a mediation or a Council meeting or hearing that was not held in public are confidential and shall not be disclosed or made public.
+The Judicial Council has ordered that, subject to an order by the Council, a complaint subcommittee, a review panel or a hearing panel, any information or documents arising from or relating to the complaints process or a Council meeting or hearing that was not held in public are confidential and shall not be disclosed or made public.
 The order applies whether the information or documents are in the possession of the Judicial Council, the Attorney General or any other person.
-The order of non-disclosure does not apply to information and/or documents that the Courts of Justice Act requires the Judicial Council to disclose or that have not been treated as confidential and were not prepared exclusively for the purposes of the mediation or Council meeting or hearing.
+The order of non-disclosure does not apply to information and/or documents that the Courts of Justice Act requires the Judicial Council to disclose or that have not been treated as confidential and were not prepared exclusively for the purposes of the complaints process Council meeting or hearing.

 The letter sent to the complainant at the end of the process to inform the complainant of the outcome, is subject to the Order above, and is confidential.